mharrison-dev/code-kata/README.md

 # code-kata

-A repository for me to practice TDD and refactoring
+A repository for me to practice TDD, refactoring, and fundamental concepts